ChristianBagshaw/ChristianBagshaw/README.md

-I’m @ChristianBagshaw, a PhD student at UNSW studying number theory under the supervision of Igor Shparlinski, Bryce Kerr and Alina Ostafe.
+I’m @ChristianBagshaw, a data scientist with a PhD in pure mathematics.